-The resources on this page can help students narrow down potential online business management programs through a detailed listing of established, accredited institutions.
-And the in-depth guide below provides key details on associate, bachelor’s, master’s, and doctoral programs, their admission requirements, and the suitability of degrees when mapped to careers.
+The resources on this page can help students narrow down potential online business management programs and degree options.
+The in-depth guide below provides key details on associate, bachelor’s, master’s, and doctoral programs, their admission requirements, and the suitability of degrees when mapped to careers.
 Find the right online business management program for you, or learn more before diving in.

 Managers across the private, non-profit and governmental sectors are directly responsible for the ultimate success of an organization.
 The titles of America’s managers are extremely diverse and include sales manager, construction manager, human resource manager, information technology manager, industrial production manager, lodging manager, marketing manager, accounting manager, project manager and healthcare manager.
 Managers typically complete a post-graduate degree to advance into their leadership roles, although many start as mid-level supervisors or mid-level managers.
 Online degree programs for management careers and specializations begin at the bachelor’s degree level, although students can earn two-year associate degrees in business with a concentration in management.
 Let’s take a closer look at the online management degree timeline.

 When investigating potential online business management degrees, students need to know that timeline for each degree level, and requirements for each school, can differ widely.
 To clarify, the progressive levels of management training, the sample timelines for undergraduate and graduate degree programs include the length of studies, the curriculum, and how the degree relates to employment opportunities.